thmisch/termbox.cr/README.md

 ...
 And you're *ready* to code!

-## Differences from termbox
+## Differences from termbox2
-Termbox provides a powerful interface with just a few functions.
+Termbox2 provides a powerful interface with just a few functions.
 This wrapper builds on that and simplifies the API even more, to suit the *"crystal"* style of coding: